leoestevves/KitchenChaos_Multiplayer/README.md

 This project has the objective to learn and practice game development, Unity, C#, clean code, in addition to use it as part of my portfolio.

 ## Introduction
-This project has been made through the free course "[Learn Unity Beginner/Intermediate 2023(FREE COMPLETE Course - Unity Tutorial)](https://www.youtube.com/watch?v=AmGSEH7QcDg&ab_channel=CodeMonkey)" by [Codemonkey](https://www.youtube.com/@CodeMonkeyUnity).
+This project has been made through the free course "[Learn Unity Multiplayer (FREE Complete Course, Netcode for Game Objects Unity Tutorial 2023)](https://youtu.be/7glCsF9fv3s?si=i2n0kB8eqpmUaguM)" by Hugo from [Codemonkey](https://www.youtube.com/@CodeMonkeyUnity) channel.
 In this course, codemonkey aims to teach you how to do a more complex project, with the main focus on clean code, using more advanced programming practices.

 ## Application
-In the "Kitchen Chaos" project, the player controls a character inside a kitchen, the objective is to make the largest number of dishes ordered by customers within a time limit.
+In the "Kitchen Chaos Multiplayer" project, the player controls a character inside a kitchen, the objective is to make the largest number of dishes ordered by customers within a time limit.
 The player can move the character and interact with the scenery, there are two interaction options, the first is to pick up/place an object, the second is to cut ingredients.
 Using these interactions, the player can pick up a dish, bread, fry a hamburger, cut a tomato, deliver the prepared dish to the customer, among other possibilities.

 Game gif:
 <p align="center">